zcking/ArduinoStash/src/CAN/logs/SHA1/README.md

 ### Percent Decrease in Average Bytes Received Per Second:
 #### Log |  Percent Decrease
-1. 6.7484%
+1. 13.41%
-2. 7.4634%
+2. 14.91%
-**Total Average:** 7.1059%
+**Total Average:** 14.61%

-Thus, we can infer that, given a real CAN Bus running at 500 kbit/s, the security measures proposed would only degrade the network speed to ~464.5 kbit/s.
+Thus, we can infer that, given a real CAN Bus running at 500 kbit/s, the security measures proposed would slow the network speed to ~427 kbit/s.
-And one running at 1 Mbit/s would theoretically degrade to ~951.2 kbit/s.
+And one running at 1 Mbit/s would theoretically slow to ~874 kbit/s.
 Of course, these values still might be altered by the specific hardware used on nodes in the CAN Bus.

 ---